Todd Davis (American football): 2019

 On July 19, 2019, the Broncos announced that Davis had suffered a partial tear in his calf muscle, expecting him to be out for at least 3 to 4 weeks.

 In week 17 against the Oakland Raiders, Davis recorded a team high 15 tackles during the 16–15 win.

 On September 4, 2020, the Broncos released Davis after six seasons.

 Minnesota Vikings

 On September 24, 2020, Davis signed with the Minnesota Vikings.
 He was placed on the reserve/COVID-19 list by the team on October 30, and activated on November 10.

 In Week 15 against the Chicago Bears, Davis recorded his first sack as a Viking on Mitchell Trubisky during the 33–27 loss.

 New York Giants

 On July 31, 2021, Davis signed with the New York Giants.
 He announced his retirement from the NFL on August 3, 2021.

-Career statistics
+NFL statistics

+Coaching career

+On March 6, 2025, it was announced that Davis would be joining the Denver Broncos' coaching staff as a defensive quality control coach.
+Davis had previously worked for the Broncos as a coaching intern during training camp in the summer of 2024.

 Personal life

-In 2015, Todd Davis married Zina Gregory.
+In 2015, Davis married Zina Gregory.

+On August 3, 2023, Davis became a full-time member on the DNVR Broncos podcast.
+On March 6, 2025, he left DNVR to become a coach for the Broncos.